 Many people seeking a divorce incorrectly assume that in order for them to obtain a divorce, they need to establish a case for such an order to be made.
 In some cases, this can open up a mud-slinging contest between spouses where both attempt to blame each other for any number of grievances.
 While once upon a time this may have been the case, it's no longer required.
 Australian law now provides for a ‘no-fault’ divorce which facilitates a more efficient, diplomatic and peaceful process for those involved.

 The test that the court now places on applicants to a divorce is to establish that their relationship has broken down irretrievably and that that there is no realistic chance of it being repaired.

 Another key requirement for a divorce order to be made is that a 12 month period of separation has taken place before the application is filed.
 While there are exceptions to this rule, these only apply in extreme circumstances.
 If there are uncertainties or disagreements between the parties as to when separation occurred, additional evidence will be required, including a third party affidavit confirming separation dates.

 No two relationships are the same, and there are often additional elements and evidence that the court requires when dealing with your application for divorce.
 For instance, if there are children below the age of 18, the court will require information demonstrating that proper arrangements for the care, welfare and development of the children have been made between the parties.
 If there is a parenting plan or orders in place then this requirement can be easily met.

 Once a divorce order is made by the court, the marriage is then terminated.
-After a following period of one month and one day, the parties are then free to remarry.
+After a period of one month and one day, the parties are then free to remarry.
 The court will make the orders and these orders will state that the marriage is terminated.
-This will then take effect after a period of one month and one day from the date of the said orders.
+This will then take effect after a period of one month and one day from the date of the orders.